Adversarial Learning with Cost-Sensitive Classes: Adversarial learning with cost-sensitive classes

 Through these experiments, the protective effect of three models on category $p$ is: $ADV<CSA+L2<CSA$.
 Section \ref{experiment} shows the experimental details.
 Fig. \ref{fig:csa_L2_params_conv1} is the distribution diagram of parameters of the first convolutional layer of CSA model, CSA+L2 model, and ADV model.
 From Figs. \ref{fig:csa_L2_params_conv1} and \ref{fig:csa_L2_params_conv1_pos}, we find that the parameters of the first layer of the convolutional layer have the following features: \begin{itemize} \item The number of parameter values approaching zero: $ADV<CSA+L2<CSA$; \item Among the many parameters, the absolute values of a small number of parameters are relatively large, and for the parameter values of the three models at the corresponding positions, we have $ADV<CSA+L2<CSA$ \end{itemize}

 Therefore, we give the following two propositions based on the above experimental findings:

-\begin{proposition} The model has adversarial robustness possibly due to a Min-Max property which parameters follow, i.e., the absolute values of most parameters in the convolutional layer approach zero while the absolute values of a few parameters are significantly larger than others. \end{proposition}
+\begin{proposition} The Min-Max property, i.e., the absolute values of most parameters in the convolutional layer approach zero while the absolute values of a few parameters are significantly larger than others, can help improve the adversarial robustness. \end{proposition}

-\begin{proposition} When the model predicts sample, the parameters that have real impaction on prediction result are only a part. \end{proposition}
+\begin{proposition} When the model predicts sample, the parameters that have real implication on prediction result are only a part. \end{proposition}

 Two above-mentioned observations and analysis give some explanations why the CSA model can improve the robustness of category $p$.
 The adversarial training gives the Min-Max property to the parameters in the model.
 The cost matrix can locate the parameters that play a decisive role in the prediction results of category $p$.
 When the adversarial training is combined with the cost matrix, the positioning effect of the cost matrix makes these parameters having the Min-Max property during the training to improve the robustness of the category $p$.